arti-ivnv/UCF-Projects/README.md

 ## P.S.
 This repository created for the job searching purposes.
 Any cheating actions will go under the student conduct policies.
 Please be honest with your school and yourself.
+If any of the professors has any issues with the material I am providing in this repository please contact me (arti.ivnv@gmail.com) and I will immediately delete certain material.